TheSneakyOnion/ELK_Stack/README.md

 ![](https://raw.githubusercontent.com/TheSneakyOnion/ELK_Stack/main/Diagrams/ELK_Stack.png)

-These files have been tested and used to generate a live ELK deployment on Azure.
+These files have been tested and used to generate a live ELK deployment on AWS.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the filebeat_playbook.yml file may be used to install only certain pieces of it, such as Filebeat.

   - [filebeat_playbook.yml](https://github.com/TheSneakyOnion/ELK_Stack/blob/main/Ansible/filebeat_playbook.yml)